Eeshita-Pande/CleoWidget/README.md

 A Swift widget, taking input from a react-native app

 <h5 align="left">
- 💨 Static SwiftUI Widget displaying hard-coded data and a pre-set image refreshing every 5 minutes
+ 💨 SwiftUI Widget displaying data and conditional widget view based on the data
 <h5 align="left">
  🌉 react-native bridge: React-native bridge from a static one-page react-native app to the SwiftUI widget
 <h5 align="left">